 |Summer (May)||October 1||December 31|

 Upon admission to the program you will be provided with a registration information package.
-A deposit is required prior to registration (see the Fees and Other Costs section).
-This money will be applied toward tuition fees.
-Final payment of all course fees is due at the end of the second week of classes.
+A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.

 There are a limited number of seats available in the Bachelor of Kinesiology degree program.
 Acceptance into the Kinesiology program will be determined through a first-come first-serve basis, assuming entrance requirements are met.
 Applicants must meet the Degree/diploma level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.
 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application is complete including all required documentation.
 Please refer to the specific entrance requirements outlined above in Option 1 (High school entrance) and Option 2 (University entrance).

 The Human Performance Centre is located on the Chilliwack campus at the Canada Education Park.
 Courses are offered in Abbotsford and Chilliwack.
 All students should expect to travel between campuses during their program.

 To qualify for the Bachelor of Kinesiology degree, students must meet the following requirements: